-- 1. Somalia has been on a trajectory toward political stabilization and reconstruction.
-In 2012, a Provisional Constitution was adopted, establishing the Federal Government of Somalia (FGS).
-Following this political transition and the subsequent establishment of Federal Member States (FMSs), periodic elections since 2012 have been conducted through representatives and described as relatively peaceful and transitions although faced with challenges, smooth.
-The last elections faced some delays but later held in 2022 establishing the current administration.
-The sustained political, economic, and institutional reforms have enabled the rebuilding of core state functions, though the country's fiscal position remains largely supported by official development assistance, remittances, and foreign direct investment.
-The country still faces persistent insecurity, conflict, and unresolved political tensions, as demonstrated by the delay of the elections from 2020 to 2022.
-A new President was officially inaugurated on June 9, 2022. - 2.
-An estimated 72 percent of the population lived below the poverty line in 2021 with the majority of the population having experienced a reduction in income compared to pre-pandemic levels.
-The modest economic rebound pushed nominal GDP per capita to US\$502 in 2021 from US\$466 in 2020, but there has been no growth in real GDP per capita.
-Nearly 50 percent of the population is food insecure and over 1 million people displaced from their homes since 2021. - 3.
-Large swathes of Somalia face severe food insecurity in face of a likely fifth consecutive failed rainy season-with the October-December 2022 rains beginning poorly and likely to underperform-and the prospect of a sixth failed season in March-May 2023.
-This has also been exacerbated by rising global food prices and conflict-induced population displacement among others.
-All these lead to a decline in the coping capacity of poor and vulnerable populations across Somalia.
-Latest estimates indicate 6.7 million people across Somalia are expected to face crisis. - 4.
-The World Bank, working closely with the government of Somali and other governments in the region, proposes to provide an operational framework for participating countries in Eastern and Southern Africa to build more resilient food systems that can support sustainable food security, enhanced rural livelihoods and healthy ecosystems.
-Under the regional Food Systems Resilience Program for Eastern and Southern Africa (FSRP P178566), the project will build food systems resilience and boost food security in Somalia by supporting mobilization and capacity building of community institutions and producer organizations, improving outreach and quality of extension and animal health services, large scale demonstration and adoption of climate-smart agricultural (CSA) practices, enhancing access to finance and markets for livestock farmers, and build long term capacity of stakeholder institutions and value chain actors. - 5.
+- 5. The World Bank, working closely with the government of Somali and other governments in the region, proposes to provide an operational framework for participating countries in Eastern and Southern Africa to build more resilient food systems that can support sustainable food security, enhanced rural livelihoods and healthy ecosystems.
+Under the regional Food Systems Resilience Program for Eastern and Southern Africa (FSRP P178566), the parent project will build food systems resilience and boost food security in Somalia by supporting mobilization and capacity building of community institutions and producer organizations, improving outreach and quality of extension and animal health services, large scale demonstration and adoption of climate-smart agricultural (CSA) practices, enhancing access to finance and markets for livestock farmers, and build long term capacity of stakeholder institutions and value chain actors.
+The AF project aims to to serve two purposes.
+They are to (i) restructure the project to retroactively reflect the reallocation of US\$28.28 million to the CERC; (ii) to replenish the component funding to original allocation and provide additional resources to the MoAI to support operationalizing the Somalia Food Security Crisis Preparedness Plan (FSCPP). - 6.
 From a regional perspective, improved agriculture and livestock productivity and resilience in Somalia will have profound positive effects on regional food security.
 Severe food insecurity driven by extreme climate shocks is a feature of the Horn of Africa.
 Somalia alone accounts for more than 25 percent of all the food insecure population in the region.
 At the same time, the country has vast untapped natural resources which, if sustainably managed, can boost national and regional prosperity.
 Improved sectoral performance of agriculture and livestock can also alleviate long standing tussles and conflicts in the country and improve overall investment environment in the region.
 The inclusion of Somali in the project is strategically crucial for achievement of food security and food systems resilience objectives in the region.
 Agriculture and Livestock has been identified as a top policy priority at national and state level across Somalia.
-During the latest National Development Plan (NDP) 2019-2024 consultations, Agriculture was accorded the top priority sector by four of the five member states.
+During the latest National Development Plan (NDP) 2019-2024 consultations, Agriculture was accorded the top priority sector by four of the five member states. - 7.
+This Stakeholder Engagement Plan (SEP) has been prepared by the Ministry of Agriculture and Irrigation (MoAI) of the Federal Government of Somalia-together with other government ministries including Ministry of Livestock, Forestry and Range (MoLFR)-for the regional Food Systems Resilience (FSR) Program for Eastern and Southern Africa Project, supported by the World Bank Group (WBG).
+As per the WBG's Environment and Social Framework (ESF), and specifically under Environmental and Social Standard 10 (ESS10), Stakeholders' Engagement and Information Disclosure, the borrower shall provide stakeholders with timely, relevant, understandable, and accessible information, and consult with them in a culturally appropriate manner, which is free of manipulation, interference, coercion, discrimination, and intimidation.

-- 6. This Stakeholder Engagement Plan (SEP) has been prepared by the Ministry of Agriculture and Irrigation (MoAI) of the Federal Government of Somalia-together with other government ministries including Ministry of Livestock, Forestry and Range (MoLFR)-for the regional Food Systems Resilience (FSR) Program for Eastern and Southern Africa Project, supported by the World Bank Group (WBG).
-As per the WBG's Environment and Social Framework (ESF), and specifically under Environmental and Social Standard 10 (ESS10), Stakeholders' Engagement and Information Disclosure, the borrower shall provide stakeholders with timely, relevant, understandable, and accessible information, and consult with them in a culturally appropriate manner, which is free of manipulation, interference, coercion, discrimination, and intimidation. - 7.
-Stakeholder engagement is an inclusive process conducted throughout the project life cycle.
+8. Stakeholder engagement is an inclusive process conducted throughout the project life cycle.
 Where properly designed and implemented, it supports the development of strong, constructive, and responsive relationships that are important for the successful management of a project's environmental and social risks.
-Stakeholder engagement is most effective when initiated at an early stage of the project development process, and remains an integral part of early project decisions and assessment, management, and monitoring of the project's environmental and social risks and impacts. - 8.
-The stakeholder engagement process for the project preparation will observe Covid-19 prevention measures as recommended by the Ministry of Health, World Health Organization, and the World Bank ESF/Safeguards Interim Note: Covid-19 Considerations in Construction/Civil Works Projects.
+Stakeholder engagement is most effective when initiated at an early stage of the project development process, and remains an integral part of early project decisions and assessment, management, and monitoring of the project's environmental and social risks and impacts.